 Christmas at Mount Stewart

-In County Down, Northern Ireland, get into the Christmas spirit with a visit to Mount Stewart.
-From reception, follow the wintry two-mile White Stag trail, which has mostly level access – though there’s a short section of gravel.
-Don’t miss the eponymous White Stag statue, as well as keeping a lookout for Santa’s Sleigh.
-Afterwards, warm your mitts and feast on mince pies and other festive treats in the on-site tearooms, and pick up some stocking fillers in the Mount Stewart gift shop.
+Alternatively, you can follow a different route from reception.
+Enjoy the two-mile Winter Walk, which has mostly level access – though there is a short section of gravel.
+Don’t miss the famous White Stag statue while you stroll through the wintery grounds.
+Afterwards, warm your mitts and feast on mince pies, a steaming hot chocolate and other festive treats in the on-site tearooms, and pick up some stocking fillers in the Mount Stewart gift shop.

 Rough Guides would like to thank the following individuals, companies and picture libraries for their kind permission to reproduce their photographs (in order of appearance on the web page):

-Royal Albert Hall: Paradise Andy/RAH
+- Royal Albert Hall: Paradise Andy/RAH

-Santa Steam Trains: Kev Gregory/Shutterstock
+- Santa Steam Trains: Kev Gregory/Shutterstock

-Mount Stewart: Gerry McNally/Shutterstock
+- Mount Stewart: Gerry McNally/Shutterstock